-UPDATE: 17/03/21 After a brief spell of no sightings, the male was seem on the Church spire
+UPDATE: 17/03/21 After a brief spell of no sightings, the male was seen on the Church spire

 Wild Marlow has installed a new nesting platform for the pair of peregrine falcons living high up on the spire at All Saints' Church.
-On Saturday, 20th February, Verity West from Wild Marlow, Martin Teague from Blue Chip Security Ltd and Andrew Carter All Saints' Church Steeple Keeper, climbed approx 25m (82 ft) to the place where the birds have been living since 2019.
-This is a new pair in a new territory, and Wild Marlow is hoping that they will soon start to breed.
+On Saturday, 20th February, Verity West from Wild Marlow, Martin Teague from Blue Chip Security Ltd and Andrew Carter, All Saints' Church Steeple Keeper, climbed approx 25m (82 ft) to the place where the birds have been living since 2019.
+This is a new pair in a new territory, and Wild Marlow is hoping that they will successfully breed.